-Nottoway Plantation has seen much in its 150 year history, the pleasant and the not so pleasant.
-The story of Nottoway is recounted in tours of the home, developed from years of historic research, interviews, and documents from the early years, but the complete story could only be told by the Randolphs themselves.
+Nottoway Plantation has seen much in its 150-year history, the pleasant and the not so pleasant.
+The story of Nottoway is recounted in tours of the home, developed from years of historical research, interviews, and documents from the early years, but the complete story could only be told by the Randolphs themselves.
 If you happen upon the shadow of a young, auburn-haired woman, perhaps she can give you further insight into her day-to-day life at Nottoway.
 Several guests and staff have reported seeing a ghost fitting the description of the Randolph's youngest daughter, Julia Marceline, in the girls' wing of the house.
 A visiting psychic, seeing Julia's photographs, identified the ghost as Julia.

 Guided tours are offered from 9 a.m. to 4 p.m., seven days a week, beginning on the hour.